S4ltF1sh/gnome-quick-bluetooth/README.md

 # Quick Bluetooth - GNOME Shell Extension

-Are you annoyed by having to go through too many steps to connect to paired devices via bluetooth?
+Are you annoyed by having to go through too many steps to connect to paired devices via bluetooth on ubuntu?
 Try this

 ## Features